-Still, even in 2013, powerful birds, vigilant panthers, wary gators, blackwater swamps, old cypress trees, still manage to exist in Florida and in my paintings, along with back road citrus stands, and careening logging trucks.
+Still, even in 2015, powerful birds, vigilant panthers, wary gators, blackwater swamps, old cypress trees, still manage to survive in Florida and in my paintings, along with the back road citrus stands, and careening logging trucks.